wuyaheng/volunteer-opportunities/README.md

 https://volunteer-opportunities-nyc.netlify.app/

 ## Usage
-Click on marker of the map to know more about the volunteer opportunities
+Click on marker of the map to know more about the volunteer opportunity

 ## Questions
 ![user profile image](https://avatars.githubusercontent.com/u/52837649?v=4)